italia/eudi-wallet-it-docs/docs/en/remote-flow.rst

   * - **Name**
     - **Description**
   * - **scope**
     - Aliases for well-defined Presentation Definitions IDs.
-It is used to identify which required credentials and User attributes are requested by the Relying Party, according to the Section "Using scope Parameter to Request Verifiable Credential(s)" of [OID4VP].
+It is used to identify which required Credentials and User attributes are requested by the Relying Party, according to the Section "Using scope Parameter to Request Verifiable Credential(s)" of [OID4VP].
   * - **client_id_scheme**
     - String identifying the scheme of the value in the ``client_id``.
 It MUST be set to the value ``entity_id``.
   * - **client_id**